AresMUSH/aresmush/game/plugins/idle/help/lastwill.md

 - main
 plugin: idle
 ---
-The fate of idled-out characters is at staff's discretion, but we will take into account the wishes of the player and any other players impacted by the character's departure.
+The fate of idled-out characters is at the game admin's discretion, but we will take into account the wishes of the player and any other players impacted by the character's departure.
 If you would like to register a preference on what happens if you ever idle out, use the `lastwill` command.

 `lastwill <instructions>`